Jōhatsu: Industry

-The businesses that assist the jouhatsu are called yonige-ya, which means “fly-by-night shops”.
+The businesses that assist the jōhatsu are called yonige-ya, which means “fly-by-night shops”.
 These establishments are relatively accessible and have their own websites.
 One particular yonige-ya could charge between ¥50,000 ($450) and ¥300,000 ($2,600) for its services, which depend on a number of factors.
 These factors include: the amount of possessions, the distance, if it is a nocturnal move, if children are included, and if the client is evading debt collectors.
 Sometimes, people disappear on their own without the aid of yonige-ya.
-There are published guides that can help assist people become jouhatsu.
+There are published guides that can help assist people become jōhatsu.

-Detective agencies are sometimes used to find people who have become jouhatsu.
-Sometimes, people can be found spending time at pachinko parlors and cheap hotel rooms, and other times, they can be found to have committed suicide.
-San'ya, a skid row in Tokyo that previously housed thousands of day laborers, is reported to be a place of hiding for the jouhatsu.
+Detective agencies are sometimes used to find people who have become jōhatsu.
+Sometimes, people can be found spending time at pachinko parlors and cheap hotel rooms, and other times, they can be found to have died by suicide.
+San'ya, a skid row in Tokyo that previously housed thousands of day laborers, is reported to be a place of hiding for the jōhatsu.
 Kamagasaki in Osaka is another neighborhood that it is possible to live without an ID and so is also favored.

-These communities are Yakuza strongholds, since they have jobs that pay cash.
-Many times, especially in the setting of Japan's strict privacy laws, the jouhatsu are unable to be found.
-Most jouhatsu court cases are civil cases, and personal data is not easily accessed.
+These communities are yakuza strongholds, since they have jobs that pay cash.
+Many times, especially in the setting of Japan's strict privacy laws, the jōhatsu are unable to be found.
+Most jōhatsu court cases are civil cases, and personal data is not easily accessed.
 Police will not interfere unless there is a crime or accident.

+Media

+The 2024 documentary Johatsu by German director Andreas Hartmann and Arata Mori interviews people involved in the phenomenon, as well as the related yonige-ya services.